 The Assistant Vice President for Student Affairs of the University addresses personal situations that may affect graduate work, specifically problems or complaints that need resolution, and cannot be resolved at the program level.
 Circumstances that may impair a student's ability to continue with the program should be brought to the attention of the Assistant Vice President for Student Affairs as early as possible.
-Questions for the Assistant Vice President for Student Affairs can be directed to studentaffairs@saybrook.edu.
+Questions for the Assistant Vice President for Student Affairs@saybrook.edu.